Platform Documentation

 Phase 3

-Send ReceiptUNCHECK this to prevent confirmation emails.
+sendReceiptSet to false to prevent Shopify order confirmation emails.

 Phase 4